kevL/yata/ReadMe.txt

 If a row is selected then key-input for rows takes precedence.

 - w/ row selected
 Home          - scrolls table all the way left
-End               - scrolls table all the way right PageUp            - selects the row a page above PageDown          - selects the row a page below Ctrl+Home         - selects the top row
+End           - scrolls table all the way right
+PageUp        - selects the row a page above
+PageDown      - selects the row a page below
+Ctrl+Home     - selects the top row
 Shift+Home    - subselects rows to the top of the table Ctrl+End      - selects the bottom row
-Shift+End         - subselects rows to the bottom of the table Up/Down arrows    - selects the row in the direction Left/Right arrows - scrolls table in the direction Shift+Left        - scrolls table left by visible width Shift+Right       - scrolls table right by visible width
+Shift+End     - subselects rows to the bottom of the table Up/Down       - selects the row in the direction Shift+Up/Down - adds/subtracts subselects in the direction Left/Right    - scrolls table in the direction Shift+Left    - scrolls table left by visible width Shift+Right   - scrolls table right by visible width

 - w/ only 1 cell selected
-Home                      - selects cell at start of the row End                       - selects cell at the end of the row PageUp                    - selects cell a page above PageDown                  - selects cell a page below Ctrl+Home                 - selects first cell in the table Ctrl+End                  - selects first cell in last row of the table Left/Right/Up/Down arrows - selects next cell in the direction Ctrl+Up                   - selects first cell in the col Ctrl+Down                 - selects last cell in the col
+Home               - selects cell at start of the row End                - selects cell at the end of the row PageUp             - selects cell a page above PageDown           - selects cell a page below Ctrl+Home          - selects first cell in the table Ctrl+End           - selects first cell in last row of the table Left/Right/Up/Down - selects next cell in the direction Ctrl+Up            - selects first cell in the col Ctrl+Down          - selects last cell in the col

 - w/out cell selected or 2+ cells selected
-Home                      - scrolls table all the way left End                       - scrolls table all the way right PageUp                    - scrolls table a page up PageDown                  - scrolls table a page down Ctrl+Home                 - scrolls table to top Ctrl+End                  - scrolls table to bottom Left/Right/Up/Down arrows - scrolls table in the direction Shift+Left                - scrolls table left by visible width if no cell is
+Home               - scrolls table all the way left End                - scrolls table all the way right PageUp             - scrolls table a page up
+PageDown           - scrolls table a page down Ctrl+Home          - scrolls table to top
+Ctrl+End           - scrolls table to bottom
+Left/Right/Up/Down - scrolls table in the direction Shift+Left         - scrolls table left by visible width if no cell is selected
-                            selected or selection is not contiguous Shift+Right               - scrolls table right by visible width if no cell is selected or selection is not contiguous
+                     or selection is not contiguous Shift+Right        - scrolls table right by visible width if no cell is selected or selection is not contiguous

 - extended keyboard handling when only 1 cell is selected or if selection is a contiguous block of cells
-Shift+arrows              - adds/subtracts cells in direction if selection is
+Shift+Left/Right/Up/Down - adds/subtracts cells in direction if selection is
                            contiguous
 Shift+Home               - adds/subtracts row-cells left if selection is
                            contiguous
 Shift+End                - adds/subtracts row-cells right if selection is
                            contiguous
 Ctrl+Shift+Home          - adds cells left and above if selection is contiguous Ctrl+Shift+End           - adds cells right and below if selection is
                            contiguous
 Shift+PageUp             - adds/subtracts visible col-cells above if selection
                            is contiguous
 Shift+PageDown           - adds/subtracts visible col-cells below if selection
                            is contiguous
 Ctrl+Shift+PageUp        - adds/subtracts col-cells above if selection is
                            contiguous
 Ctrl+Shift+PageDown      - adds/subtracts col-cells below if selection is
                            contiguous

-Space - focuses the table and selects the first cell.
-If cell(s) are already
+Space - focuses the table and selects the first cell if no cells are currently
-        selected all cells but the first will be deselected and the table will scroll to ensure that the first selected cell is visible.
+        selected.
+If cell(s) are already selected all cells except the anchorcell will be deselected and the table will scroll to ensure that the anchorcell is visible.
+An anchorcell is used to determine the area of a contiguous block of selected cells; technically the anchorcell can be invalid in which case the first selected cell shall take its place.

 Escape - deselects any selected cells/rows/cols if not currently editing a cell
        - if editing a cell it escapes the edit without changing the field